-Production occupations is the only major occupational group that is projected to decline.
-Employment is projected to decline 4 percent, with a loss of about 385,300 jobs over the next ten years.
+Employment of production occupations is projected to show little or no change, with a loss of about 39,000 jobs over the next ten years.
 Technological advancements are expected to continue to replace many of the manufacturing workers that make up a large share of the production occupations.
 Fewer workers are expected to be needed in the manufacturing sector as many processes have become computer-controlled.

 Bakers mix ingredients according to recipes in order to make breads, pastries, and other baked goods.